-2004; Imai, 2006; Murata and Hori, 2006; Hori, Ito and Murata, 2009; Beyhaghi et al., 2014), despite the fact that deposit insurance weakens this relation (e.g., Mondschean and Opiela, 1999; Demirgüc-Kunt and Huizinga, 2004).
-Typically, the impact of creditworthiness on deposit rates during the recent financial crisis is only studied by Beyhaghi et al. (2014).5 They study Canadian banks and find for this period that bank-specific risk factors lose their importance in explaining deposit rates which they attribute to a greater market awareness of government guarantees for potentially failing banks.
-It must be noted that these results can not be generalized to other countries per se, since Canada 'has no history of government bailouts' (Beyhaghi et al., 2014: 396) and did not experience a bank failure during the 2007-2009 period.
-Stolz and Wedow (2010) document government support measures in the US and EU countries and show that the financial sector in most countries is less robust than in Canada, possibly leading to greater concerns among depositors.
-In 2008, depositors in the Netherlands were confronted with the nationalization of both the Belgian-Dutch Fortis bank and the Iceland-based Landsbanki which operated in the Dutch market under the Icesave brand.
-In addition, ING received a capital injection by the Dutch government in 2008, DSB Bank failed in 2009 and SNS Reaal was nationalized in 2013.
-The Dutch market can therefore be regarded as an interesting setting in which depositors have been confronted with failing banks.
+In addition to examining the pricing of macroeconomic, bank-specific and account-specific variables in savings account and time deposit interest rates, we specifically study whether the impact of these variables changed during the financial crisis.
+To the best of our knowledge, the impact of bank risk on deposit rates during the recent financial crisis is only studied by Beyhaghi et al. (2014).3 They study Canadian banks and find for this period that bank-specific risk factors lose their importance in explaining deposit rates, which they attribute to a greater market awareness of government guarantees for potentially failing banks.
+These results cannot be generalized to other countries per se, because Canada "has no history of government bailouts" (Beyhaghi et al. 2014: 396) and did not experience a bank failure during the 2007-2009 period.
+Stolz and Wedow (2010) document government support measures in the USA and the EU countries and show that the financial sector in most countries is less robust than in Canada, possibly leading to greater concerns among depositors.
+In 2008, depositors in the Netherlands were confronted with the nationalization of both the Belgian-Dutch Fortis bank (which had acquired one of the largest banks of the Netherlands ABN Amro only one year earlier) and the Icelandbased Landsbanki, which operated in the Dutch market under the Icesave brand.
+In addition, ING received a capital injection by the Dutch government in 2008.
+Fortis-ABN Amro and ING were two of the three largest banks in the Netherlands in 2008, the other one being the Rabobank.
+Icesave was a smaller online savings bank targeting retail clients.
+Another relatively small bank, DSB Bank, failed in 2009, and the fourth largest bank SNS Reaal was nationalized in 2013.
+The Dutch market can therefore be regarded as a different setting than that in the work of Beyhaghi et al. (2014) as depositors have been confronted